pywbem/pywbem/docs/mocksupport.rst

 a :class:`~pywbem_mock.FakedWBEMConnection` object, through its `repo_lite`
 init parameter.
 Full mode is the default.

-The following example demonstrates setting up a faked connection, adding some CIM objects defined in a MOF string to its mock repository, and executing WBEM operations on the faked connection:
+The following example demonstrates setting up a faked connection, adding several CIM objects defined in a MOF string to its mock repository, and executing WBEM operations on the faked connection:

 .. code-block:: python